alstat/Yunir.jl/docs/src/man/text_alignment.md

 a[3].xticks = 0:2:unique(xys[2][1])[end]
 f
 ```
 The figure above is divided into three subplots arranged in rows.
-You can think of the figure as two input text displayed in horizontal.
-In this orientation, x-axis becomes the rows of the texts, that is, you can think of the x-axis as the rows of the texts in the book.
+You can think of the figure as two input text displayed in horizontal (i.e, sideways) orientation.
+In this orientation, the x-axis becomes the rows of the texts, that is, you can think of the x-axis as the rows of the texts in the book.
 In this case, we have two books, the reference and the target books.
-Each dot in reference and target corresponds to characters that have matched.
-The lines and curves in the middle (colored in red) represent the connections to the rows of the texts where the matched happened.
+Each dot in reference and target corresponds to the characters that have matched.
+The lines and curves in the middle (colored in red) represent the connections of the rows of the texts where the matched happened.
 Further, the y-axis correspond to the length of the rows, in this case 60 characters per row.
-As you can see, the top tick label of the y-axis is 0 and the bottom tick label of the y-axis is 60, this is because the writing of Arabic is right-to-left, and so we can think of the 0-tick at the top as the starting index of the first character in both texts, and the row ends at the 60-tick at the bottom.
+As you can see, the top tick label of the y-axis is 0 and the bottom tick label of the y-axis is 60, this is because the writing of Arabic is right-to-left, and so we can think of the 0th-tick at the top as the starting index of the first character in both texts, and the row ends at the 60th-tick at the bottom.

-We added further customization of the plot, readers are encouraged to explore.
+We added further customization to the plot, readers are encouraged to explore the API.

 As for the plot of insertions of characters, we have:
 ```@example abc